oracle-livelabs/goldengate/ogg-to-ggs/connection/connection-gb.md

 ## Introduction

 This lab walks you through the steps to download the root certificate from Oracle Cloud Infrastructure (OCI) and add it to the Oracle GoldenGate Service Manager.
+Adding the Oracle Cloud Infrastructure root certificate to Oracle GoldenGate creates a trusted TLS connection between OCI GoldenGate and Oracle GoldenGate.

 Estimated time: 10 minutes